 Why is Yara International looking beyond profit in redefining its mission?

 Another example is SDG number 13, regarding climate action.
 The emissions from our plants have been reduced by more than 50% through the catalyst technology invented in Porsgrunn.
-Reducing energy consumption is a constant focus of our company.
-Another of our primary strategic targets is to further reduce emission of 10% towards 2025.
+Reducing energy consumption is a constant focus of our company and one of our primary strategic targets is to further reduce emission of 10% towards 2025.

 How has defining your purpose as an organization improved employee engagement?